-Currently 16, clear sky, at Bells Beach Victoria
+Currently 16, light rain, at Bells Beach Victoria

 Presented by